sustainable-processes/pura/README.md

 There are several services that can do name resolution (PubChem, Chemical Identity Resolver, ChemSpider), and they sometimes disagree.
 Pura enables you to check several services asynchronously and ensure that a certain number agree on the resolved identifier.
 You can then discard or manually check the names that could not be resolved.

+You can find a full list of services [here](https://github.com/sustainable-processes/pura/tree/main/pura/services).

 ```python
 # Import pura
 from pura.resolvers import resolve_names